Dick Tidrow

 Richard William Tidrow (May 14, 1947 – July 10, 2021) was an American professional baseball pitcher and the senior vice president of player personnel and senior advisor to the general manager for the San Francisco Giants of Major League Baseball (MLB).

 Originally a starting pitcher when he came up to MLB with the Cleveland Indians in 1972, he was moved into the bullpen by New York Yankees manager Bill Virdon toward the end of the 1974 season.
 He acquired his nickname, "Dirt", while playing for the Yankees, for his somewhat unkempt appearance and his tendency to get his uniform shirt dirty even before the start of a game.

 Early life

 Tidrow was born in San Francisco on May 14, 1947.
-Originally drafted his senior year at Mount Eden High School in Hayward, California by the Washington Senators in the seventeenth round of the 1965 Major League Baseball draft, he decided to attend nearby Chabot College instead.
+Drafted his senior year at Mount Eden High School in Hayward, California, by the Washington Senators in the seventeenth round of the 1965 Major League Baseball draft, he decided instead to attend nearby Chabot College.
 He was also drafted by his hometown San Francisco Giants and the Cincinnati Reds, but opted not to sign with either club.
 The Cleveland Indians selected him in the fourth round of the January 1967 secondary draft.
-He eventually signed with them on May 13, 1967.
+He signed with them on May 13, 1967.
 Tidrow also served in the U.S. Marine Corps from 1968 to 1971.